-A reinterpretation of modernist traditions with a local amalgamations of Southern California modernist elements in an eclectic manner.
+Description: A reinterpretation of modernist traditions with a local amalgamations of Southern California modernist elements in an eclectic manner.
 It's raw concrete ground floor base is borrowed from Lou Kahn's Salk Institute icon.
 It's mid-century modern references to Cliff May are open floor plans, floor to ceiling glass walls, and an offset vertical element.
 It is characterized by interlocking volumes of different colors and materials and/ or large, unarticulated building volumes.
 Asymmetrical roof lines and streamlined building compositions with repetitive design elements articulate abstract shapes.
-And expanses of glass integrate its interior and exterior spaces.
+Expanses of glass integrate its interior and exterior spaces.
 It uses industrial materials such as glass, concrete and fiberglass in combination with natural materials.
-Given its abstract nature, the This style relies heavily on the articulation of the exterior surface into planes with a visible layering.
+Given its abstract nature, this style relies heavily on the articulation of the exterior surface into planes with a visible layering.
 Unique facade features and individual volumes may be highlighted with a bright or contrasting colors.

-- 1. The base level shall be composed of the full ground floor length combination of cast concrete, stucco, wood or plaster materials. - 2.
-Doorways and opening be located asymmetrical from the center of the building. - 4.
-Windows and openings shall be square or horizontal rectangle shapes.
+1. The base level shall be composed of the full ground floor length combination of cast concrete, stucco, wood, composite wood, plaster or glass materials.

+2. Doorways shall be located asymmetrical from the center of the building with its color and materials offset from the predominate ground floor base color and materials.

+3. Windows and openings shall be square or horizontal rectangle shapes.

-- 1. Upper floors shall be a single-plane expanse of glass, metal and/or cast concrete materials. - 2.
-Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards.. - 3.
-Exterior walls shall transition directly into flat roofs or into wood or plaster molded forms.
+1. Upper floors shall be a single-plane expanse of glass, metal and/or cast concrete materials.

+2. Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards.

+3. Exterior walls shall transition directly into flat roofs or plaster molded forms.